Racing helmet: History

 Analogous to gridiron football, cloth or leather helmets with goggles to protect drivers’ eyes from dust were used by many pre-World War I racing drivers and already in 1914 the Auto Cycle Union made helmets compulsory for drivers of its racing vehicles.
 However, these helmets did nothing to prevent massive head injuries or burns during the numerous crashes encountered even when races were moved onto private tracks.

 In the period following the war, concern about head injuries in motor racing continued to grow much faster than efforts to design safer helmets.
 Some racing drivers in the 1920s and 1930s were known to wear football or fire-fighting helmets as these offered better protection than standard racing headdresses of the time.
-Despite the fact that hard-shell helmets were used in motorcycle racing during the 1930s, it was not until the 1950s that a hard-shell helmet specifically designed for motor racing emerged, and extremely soon after the first metal helmets were developed, Formula One made helmets of this type compulsory for all drivers.
+Even though hard-shell helmets were used in motorcycle racing during the 1930s, it was not until the 1950s that a hard-shell helmet specifically designed for motor racing emerged, and extremely soon after the first metal helmets were developed, Formula One made helmets of this type compulsory for all drivers.
 NASCAR, however, did not make full-face helmets compulsory until after the death of Dale Earnhardt in 2001.

 Although helmets had been mandatory in other races beforehand, the new technology greatly improved safety and allowed the use of higher speeds.
-Bell Sports developed the first mass-produced auto racing helmet in 1954.
+Bell Sports developed the first mass-produced auto-racing helmet in 1954.

 By the end of the 1950s, full-face crash helmets were regarded as essential equipment for drivers in all forms of motor racing, and the Snell Memorial Foundation developed the first auto racing helmet standards in 1959.
 Since that time, the alternative standard to that of Snell has been that of the Fédération Internationale de l'Automobile, whose standards are used in Grand Prix racing.
 The Safety Helmet Council of America also developed a race-car helmet standard in the 1970s, but currently only provides certification to the Department of Transportation which does not certify racing car helmets.

 Since racing helmets became general standard equipment, there have been many improvements made to their design to cope with the increases in power and speed of racing cars.
 The most recent of these has been the development of flexible “tethers” so that a head inside the helmet cannot snap forward or to the side during a wreck.